Neuenfelde

 Photos below from Dale C. Carr

-Photos from Roelof Kooiker
+Photos below from Roelof Kooiker